Wander03/CalPolySTAT-thesis-template/README.md

 The above commands simply stop `#` from starting on a new page so `APPENDICIES` appears above the title of your first section, then re-allows `#` to start on a new page afterwords.

+If your thesis does not have an Appendix, remove this section!

 ## Example-bibliography.bib